 Bryant intends to protect Georgia’s water resources from pollution such as coal ash.

 If you are interested in learning more about where your state’s candidates for federal and state office stand on energy, click here to access the entire 2020 blog series.
-We encourage readers to register to vote before registration deadlines, which are in early October but vary by state, and then to vote in the general election on November 3, 2020.
+We encourage readers to register to vote well before registration deadlines, which are in early October but vary by state, and vote in the general election on or before November 3, 2020.
 For voting information in Georgia, including updates about the impact of COVID-19 on voting, click here.
 Stay tuned for more posts in this series to come!

 This blog was researched and co-written by Suzanne Hollis, a rising junior at the University of North Carolina studying environmental science quantitative energy systems and physics.
 Suzanne is from Atlanta, Georgia and is a summer intern with the Southern Alliance for Clean Energy.